Best Websites to Get Royalty Free Stock Photos From!

 No matter what sort of rights you hold, the photographer always owns the copyright, so credit should always be given when possible.

-Can I use them for commercial use?
+Can I use the images for commercial use?

 This would be an issue you would need to take up with the photographer or copyright owner if it isn’t lined out in the license.
 The majority are available for commercial use.
 That’s the beauty of them!
 However, some “Rights Managed” licenses will be more specific on how their photos can be used.

-Where can I use what I download?
+Where can I use the photos I download?